-In the 'classical' textbook picture (Whiteman et al. 2000), the atmosphere in a sun-lit valley is expected to develop a symmetric double-circulation with air rising along the heated slopes and subsiding in the valley center.
-In the case of significant temperature differences between the two valley side-walls, this circulation structure transitions to a simple cross-valley circulation with air rising along the warmer side and subsiding next to the colder side.
-Fig. 6 shows the simulated cross-valley flow in two slices through the valley on 22 August: one in the northern part of the valley, and one close to the southern valley entrance (at the positions of slices 'S150' and 'N150' in Figure 1b).
-At 0830 UTC, both cross-sections show a shallow layer of up-slope flow next to the east-facing slope, which is sun-exposed at that time.
-The rest of the valley atmosphere is characterized by slow subsidence (on the order of $0.3 m s^{-1}$ ).
-Two hours later, when both slopes are exposed to direct shortwave solar radiation, the west-facing wall also develops a slope wind layer (not shown).
-The model output is thus consistent with the 'classical' picture of a symmetric double-circulation.
-Confirmation with aircraft data, however, is not possible, as the slow subsidence motion is beyond measurement accuracy.
+August: one in the northern part of the valley, and one close to the southern valley entrance (at the positions of slices "S150" and "N150" in Fig. 1b).
+At 0830 UTC, both cross sections show a shallow layer of upslope flow next to the east-facing slope, which is sun exposed at that time.
+The rest of the valley atmosphere is characterized by slow subsidence (on the order of 0.3 m s^{-1}).
+Two hours later, when both slopes are exposed to direct shortwave solar radiation, the west-facing wall also develops a slope-flow layer (not shown).
+The model output is thus consistent with the classical picture of a symmetric double circulation.
+Confirmation with aircraft data, however, is not possible, because the slow subsidence motion is beyond measurement accuracy.

 At 1230 UTC the situation changes significantly: the two slices reveal very pronounced circulation patterns of different type.
-The cross-valley circulation rotates in the counter-clockwise sense in the northern cross-section, and in the clockwise sense in the southern valley entrance region.
-At this time, the west-facing side is already more sun-exposed than the east-facing slope (Matzinger et al. 2003), meaning that the counter-clockwise circulation pattern of Fig. 6(c) is the expected thermally driven flow, with air rising along the heated west-facing slope and subsiding on the cooler east-facing side.
-Interestingly, the situation at the southern slice is reversed, with a strong downward motion on the sun-exposed slope.
-Fig. 7 shows that this surprising phenomenon of an 'anti-thermal' clockwise circulation in the southern valley entrance region is also found on 21 August and 25 August, but on the latter two days a shallow layer of up-slope flow persists on the west-facing wall next to the subsiding air.
-On all three days, the 'anti-thermal' circulation is very pronounced with vertical velocity magnitudes on the order of $0.5 - 1 ms^{-1}$ .
+The cross-valley circulation rotates in the counterclockwise sense in the northern cross section and in the clockwise sense in the southern valley entrance region.
+At this time, the west-facing side is already more sun exposed than is the east-facing slope (Matzinger et al. 2003), meaning that the counterclockwise circulation pattern of Fig. 6c is the expected thermally driven flow, with air rising along the heated westfacing slope and subsiding on the cooler east-facing side.
+Of interest is that the situation at the southern slice is reversed, with a strong downward motion on the sun-exposed slope.
+Figure 7 shows that this surprising phenomenon of an "antithermal" clockwise circulation in the southern valley entrance region is also found on 21 and 25 August, but on these latter two days a shallow layer of upslope flow persists on the west-facing wall next to the subsiding air.
+On all three days, the antithermal circulation is very pronounced, with vertical velocity magnitudes on the order of $0.5-1 \text{ m s}^{-1}$.
 Weigel and Rotach (2004) have also identified this structure in the aircraft measurements.
-They attribute it to the sharp curvature of the streamlines in the valley entrance region, where the up-valley winds flow around a sharp bend to enter the Riviera Valley (see Fig. 1a).
-As is known from curved flows of channeled water (e.g. Rozovskii 1957; Kalkwijk and Booij 1986; Geyer 1993), and as described by Weigel and Rotach (2004), curvature induces a 'secondary circulation' due to local imbalances between counteracting pressure-gradient and centrifugal forces.
-In the Riviera Valley, the secondary circulation is apparently strong enough to dominate over a counter-clockwise thermally driven circulation which would develop otherwise.
-The observed coexistence of two distinct and opposed circulation patterns within one valley is schematically summarized in Figure 8.
-A full quantitative evaluation of the momentum budget within these two circulation schemes is intended for a future paper.
+They attribute it to the sharp curvature of the streamlines in the valley entrance region, where the upvalley winds flow around a sharp bend to enter the Riviera Valley (see Fig. 1a).
+As